nemo-nesciam/Blockchain-Insights-Hub/README.md

 - [GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis](https://arxiv.org/pdf/2308.03314.pdf) <mark style="background-color: #FF7E24">**TLDR**</mark> The research paper introduces GPTScan, a novel tool that integrates Generative Pre-training Transformer (GPT) with static analysis for detecting logic vulnerabilities in smart contracts.
 This approach addresses the limitation of current tools that fail to audit about 80% of Web3 security bugs.
 GPTScan uses GPT as a versatile code understanding tool, breaking down vulnerabilities into scenarios and properties for effective detection.
 It has shown high precision in identifying vulnerabilities, including those missed by human auditors, and is both fast and cost-effective​​.

 - [Vulnerability Scanners for Ethereum Smart Contracts: A Large-Scale Study](https://arxiv.org/pdf/2312.16533.pdf) <mark style="background-color: #FF7E24">**TLDR**</mark> This study investigates the effectiveness of existing vulnerability scanners in detecting security issues in Ethereum smart contracts.
 It highlights that despite the development of various tools for security analysis, significant discrepancies exist in their findings, leading to poor overall performance in vulnerability detection.
 The study employs extensive datasets, including over 77,000 source codes and 4 million bytecodes, and tests 17 different scanners.
 It finds that these tools often fail to agree on the presence of vulnerabilities, raising questions about their reliability and the current state of smart contract security analysis.

+- [Chatgpt for cybersecurity: practical applications, challenges, and future directions](https://www.researchgate.net/publication/373044798_ChatGPT_For_Cybersecurity_Practical_Applications_Challenges_and_Future_Directions/link/64e7d6f80453074fbdabd1c6/download) <mark style="background-color: #FF7E24">**TLDR**</mark> The research paper "ChatGPT For Cybersecurity" examines the dual role of ChatGPT in cybersecurity, highlighting its potential for both enhancing security measures and posing new threats.
+It delves into ChatGPT's capabilities in creating complex cybersecurity scenarios, including both defensive strategies like honeypots and offensive tactics like malware development, while emphasizing the ethical and legal challenges posed by this AI technology.

+- [From ChatGPT to ThreatGPT: Impact of Generative AI in Cybersecurity and Privacy](https://arxiv.org/pdf/2307.00691.pdf) <mark style="background-color: #FF7E24">**TLDR**</mark> This research paper delves into the evolving landscape of Generative AI (GenAI) models in 2022, particularly focusing on their impact on cybersecurity and privacy.
+It explores the growing complexity and capabilities of GenAI models like ChatGPT and Google Bard, highlighting the social, ethical, and privacy implications they pose.
+The paper identifies vulnerabilities in ChatGPT that could be exploited by malicious actors, showcasing example attacks such as Jailbreaks, reverse psychology, and prompt injection.
+Additionally, it investigates how cyber offenders might use GenAI tools for various cyber attacks, including social engineering, phishing, automated hacking, and malware creation.

+- []() <mark style="background-color: #FF7E24">**TLDR**</mark>

 ### Cybercrime